 Past Events

-Moderator of the conference “Le marché du travail : mythes et réalités” as part of the Citéco (Cité de l’Économie) Cultural Season on Work, on November 16, 2024; Replay : https://youtu.be/F9f7DvdCmpw?si=nLhfFAlSrLJfO7GB
+Organizer, moderator of the conference “Le marché du travail : mythes et réalités” as part of the Citéco Cultural Season on Work, on November 16, 2024 (Replay), with Thomas Breda, Gilbert Cette and Michael Orand.

 New Paper !